SIR HENRY COLE KCB

 4 Mary Charlotte, born in 1841and who married George C J Bartley.
 They had at least 5 children.

 5 Henry Hardy, born in 1843, died in 1916.
-He married 1stly Beatrice Taulock, and 2ndly Kate Cooper.
+He married 1stly Beatrice Trulock, and 2ndly Kate Cooper.
 He had children by both marriages.

 6 Alan Summerley, born in 1846, died in 1934.
-He married Margie Clark and had at least three daughters.
+He married Maggie Clark and had at least three daughters.

 7 Isabella Langdale, born in 1850, and who married Frank Rede Fowke and had at least four children.